ETFs (Exchange Traded Funds) - The Definitive New Zealand Guide

 - Expense ratio: These are expenses incurred by the ETF to run its day-to-day operations.
 They can range from a super-low 0.03% p.a. to 1% p.a.

-- Brokerage (i.e. trading) fees: These are incurred in when you buy and sell ETF holdings.
+- Brokerage (i.e. trading) fees: These are incurred when you buy and sell ETF holdings.
 Brokerage fees are charged by the broker or platform you use to buy and sell the ETFs.
 This will be a percentage of your trade value.

 Step 2.
 Pick an ETF to invest in